danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 }
 ```

+## Separate tests for each enum case

-Simple enough, right?
-Still, if we want to test this enum, we have to write much
-code to test all cases, for instance:
+To test this enum, we could write a lot of code to test all enum cases, for
+instance (in the code below, I use Quick and Nimble):

 ```swift
 import Quick